Sufeeya07/python_webscrapping_project/README.md

 This project scrapes product data from Flipkart using Python.
 It utilizes requests and BeautifulSoup to extract relevant information from search results.

 ## Features
--Scrapes product details from Flipkart
+'Scrapes product details from Flipkart'
--Uses BeautifulSoup for parsing HTML
+'Uses BeautifulSoup for parsing HTML'
--Implements logging for debugging
+'Implements logging for debugging'
--Stores data in a structured format
+'Stores data in a structured format'

 ## Overview
 The project scrapes data from Flipkart using requests and BeautifulSoup.